simao-ferreira/dotfiles/i3/APPEARANCE.md

 [Nitrogen](https://wiki.archlinux.org/index.php/nitrogen) is light and simple desktop background browser and setter for X Window.

 Nitrogen has some flaws, like not being able to recognize some file types.
+Configurations can be found at `.config/nitrogen/bg-saved.cfg`.
 A good replacement for Viewnior and more versatile for the i3 config wallpaper settings setup, is [feh](https://feh.finalrewind.org/).
 Can be installed through pamac or`sudo pacman -S feh`.